RushilM/cse15l-lab-reports/lab4.md

 Keys Pressed: ```<UP><UP><UP><ENTER> <UP><UP><UP><ENTER>```

 ## Step 9
 Our last step is to commit and push our changes.
 We are able to do this because we cloned the repository using the SSH link.
 I have already set up SSH without password using keys so this step should be simple.
 First I do ```git add ListExamples.java``` to ensure add the ListExamples.java file to the list of files being commited.
 I then run ```git status``` to ensure the file is added to the list of files to be commited.
+After this I run the ```git commit``` and write a short commit message.
+FInally I push to the repository using ```git push```.

+Keys Pressed: ```"git add ListExamples.java" <ENTER> "git status" <ENTER> "git commit" <ENTER> "ListExamples bug fixed" ":wq" <enter> "git push" <enter>```